bigr00/ChatGPT-Siri-integration/README.md

 Example Siri commands:
 "Hey Siri.
 Ask Smarty Pants. {Your prompt to ChatGPT}."
 "Hey Siri.
-Chat with Smarty Pants."
+Use clipboard with Smarty Pants."

 ## Make your own automation
 The "Execute OpenAI API" automation is designed in a way that it is possible to use it in your own automation.
 It receives input from another automation and if there is no automation executing it, it will ask for input with a text box.